ayumi-oxd/strapi-gatsby-blog/README.md

 }
 ```

-6. You may need to re-run `gatsby develop` after 4 and 5
+6. You may need to re-run `gatsby develop` after 5

 ##### If you stop running backend, you can restart with `gatsby develop`